Israel-Hamas fight heats up in Gaza City, accelerating exodus of Palestinians to the south

 Clashes took place within a kilometer (0.6 miles) of the territory's largest hospital, Shifa, which has become a focal point in the war.

-The Israeli military says Hamas’ main command center is located in and under the hospital complex and that senior leaders of the group are hiding there, accusing the militants of using the facility as a shield.
+The Israeli military says Hamas’ main command center is located in and under the hospital complex and that senior leaders of the group are hiding there, using the facility as a shield.

 Hamas and hospital staff deny the claim and say the military is making a pretext to strike it.